yonigibbs/elm-i18next-gen/README.md

 Now if a developer types `gretName` the code won't compile.
 And as the placeholder `name` is now baked into the generated code, there isn't an opportunity for any mistakes there.
-Similarly if a new placeholder is added in the text: the generated function will now require two parameters instead of one so the update to the calling code will be spotted at compile time.
+Similarly if a new placeholder is added in the text: the generated function will now require two parameters instead of one so the required change to the calling code will be spotted at compile time.

-An important distinction to make here is that the generated code does not contain the actual translated value (e.g.
+An important point here is that the generated code does not contain the actual translated value (e.g. `"Hi {{name}}"`).
-`"Hi {{name}}"`).
 These values are still read from the source JSON object at runtime.
-This means that as new languages are added, or as string values are updated, the code doesn't have to change (unless of course the translation IDs change, or placeholders are changed).
+This means that as new languages are added, or as string values are updated, the code doesn't have to change (unless of course the translation IDs or placeholders change).

 ## Usage
 TODO